Publishing Videos to Social Media Platforms

 1. Open the Social Module.

-4. Click on a destination and then click Next .
+4. Select one or more destinations and then click Next

 Setting video properties for YouTube